Gordon Mills, M.D.,Ph.D.

 Biography

-Dr. Gordon B. Mills earned his M.D. and Ph.D. in biochemistry and completed his training in Obstetrics and Gynecology at the University of Alberta.
-Prior to moving to OHSU, Dr. Mills was at the MD Anderson Cancer Center, the number one ranked Cancer Center in the United States.
-He fulfilled multiple roles including founding chair of the Department of Systems Biology, co-Director of the Sheikh Zayed bin Sultan Al Nahyan Institute for Personalized Cancer Therapy co-Director of the Kleberg Center for Molecular Markers and holds the Olga Keith Wiess Distinguished University Chair for Cancer Research at the MD Anderson Cancer Center.
+Dr. Mills earned both his M.D. and Ph.D. in biochemistry and completed his clinical training in Obstetrics and Gynecology at the University of Alberta.
+Prior to joining OHSU, he held numerous leadership roles at the University of Texas MD Anderson Cancer Center, consistently ranked as the leading cancer center in the United States.
+There, he served as Founding Chair of the Department of Systems Biology, Co-Director of the Sheikh Zayed bin Sultan Al Nahyan Institute for Personalized Cancer Therapy and Co-Director of the Kleberg Center for Molecular Markers.
+He also held the Olga Keith Wiess Distinguished University Chair for Cancer Research.

 Education and training